chaifix/Jin/README.md

 ## Getting started
 You can download Jin from the [releases page](https://github.com/neonum/jin/releases).
-To run the game, you need set the first arguments as your game directory.
-For example, your game is in a directory called `mygame`, you would run the following command:
+To run the game, you need set the first argument as your game directory.
+For example, if your game is in a directory called `mygame`, you would run the following command:

 ```batch